 In terms of processing and the subsequent reporting of official statistics, the joint application can be thought of as two separate applications; one for Best Start Grant and Best Start Foods and another for Scottish Child Payment.
 For this reason, only Best Start Grant and Best Start Foods applications are reported on within this publication.
-Official statistics on Scottish Child Payment applications are available at: https://www.socialsecurity.gov.scot/publications/statistics
+Official statistics on Scottish Child Payment applications can be found on the Social Security Scotland statistics website.